ManimCommunity/manim/docs/source/guides/deep_dive.rst

 In the end, the time progression is closed (which completes the displayed progress bar) in the terminal.
-With the closing of the time progression, the :meth:`.Scene.play_internal` call is completed, and we return to the renderer, which now orders the :class:`.SceneFileWriter` to close the partial movie stream.
+With the closing of the time progression, the :meth:`.Scene.play_internal` wrapper returns to Manager's orchestration, which now orders the :class:`.SceneFileWriter` to close the partial movie stream.
 This seals the corresponding encoding job so that it accepts no more frames.
 With the default ``max_inflight_encoders = 1``, the file writer immediately waits for